haldersuvankar02/Spatial_Mannkendall_test/README.md

 2. Oda, Tomohiro.
 “ODIAC Fossil Fuel CO2 Emissions Dataset.”
 GeoTIFF,NetCDF.
 National Institute for Environmental Studies, 2015. https://doi.org/10.17595/20170411.001.
 3. Oda, T., and S. Maksyutov.
 “A Very High-Resolution (1 Km×1 Km) Global Fossil Fuel CO2 Emission Inventory Derived Using a Point Source Database and Satellite Observations of Nighttime Lights.”
 Atmospheric Chemistry and Physics 11, no. 2 (January 18, 2011): 543–56. https://doi.org/10.5194/acp-11-543-2011.
 4. Oda, Tomohiro, Shamil Maksyutov, and Robert J. Andres.
 “The Open-Source Data Inventory for Anthropogenic CO2 version 2016 (ODIAC2016): A Global Monthly Fossil Fuel CO2 Gridded Emissions Data Product for Tracer Transport Simulations and Surface Flux Inversions.”
 Earth System Science Data 10, no. 1 (January 18, 2018): 87–107. https://doi.org/10.5194/essd-10-87-2018.

+***Note***:
+If the amount of the data is large the process may take longer time to complete (4-5 hr) depending on the system configuration.